kanaria69/Mainecoco/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## You can't trust a ladder.
+It will always let you down